mlflow/mlflow/example/hyperparam/README.rst

 ------------------------------

 Example of how you can use hyperparameter tuning with mlflow using external hyperparameter tuning libraries.
-Both examples are implemented as an MLflow run entry point which evaluates the model by calling another MLflow run entry point.
+All three examples are implemented as an MLflow run entry point which evaluates the model by in another MLflow run entry point.
 This way both the parent hyperparameter tuning run and the spawned training runs get logged.
-Both targets take optional experiment id for training runs.
+All targets take optional experiment id for training runs.
 If provided, training runs will be logged under this experiment id.
 This is a short term solution to organizing the runs so that it is easy to view individual training runs and the hyperparameter runs separately.
 In the future this will be achieved by MLflow tags.